Lisle reclined in his seat and picked up a mug of tea that was set to the side. He took a drink and pulled his scarf from his neck.

 Lisle finished his tea and rose to his feet.
 He slid the paperwork into the appropriate folder and set it at the top of his stack before urging Ellis to follow.
 The young, exhausted man did so.
 He continued to sip his coffee as they left for the foyer that was now filled with crates.
 A luggage cart sat beside the door with several boxes and suitcases tucked neatly atop its surface.

-The chipper pilot stood beside a tall, burly gentleman with the sharpest groomed beard Ellis had ever seen in his life.
-He had dark eyes, a warm smile upon his face.
-A turban was wrapped atop his head and his muscular arms were crossed over his chest.
-The coat over his body struggled to stay on against the pull of his frame.
+The chipper pilot named Roland stood beside a tall, burly gentleman with the sharpest groomed beard Ellis had ever seen in his life.
+He had dark eyes, a warm smile upon his face, and brown skin that looked to have seen many long days of manual labor with several scars visible along his fingers.
+His muscular arms were crossed over his chest, the coat over his body struggled to stay on against the pull of his frame.

 “Good morning, Masoud!
 Thank you, as always, for helping Roland unload.
 That wind is fickle today,” Lisle greeted as he stepped out around the concierge counter.